 UNDP with its implementing partners have designated gender and GBV focal points to follow-up and monitor the project impacts and safeguard the community and affected groups from gender discrimination and GBV risks.
-The implementing partners may have a separate reporting system for GM issues.
-All complaints and/or grievances regarding social and environmental issues can be received either orally (to the field staff), by phone, in complaints box or in writing to the UNDP, PWP or SMEPS.
+The implementing partners have a separate reporting system for GM issues that are used to capture all sorts of complaints while handling complaints are going through different channel depending on the type, and sensitivity of the complaint.
+All complaints and/or grievances regarding social and environmental issues are received either orally (to the field staff), by phone, in complaints box or in writing to the UNDP, PWP or SMEPS.
 A key part of the grievance mechanism is the requirement for the Project Management Team and construction contractor to maintain a register of complaints and/or grievances received at the respective project site offices, this includes grievances from workers.

-UNDP is to ensure GBV and SH prevention, that mitigation measures are well addressed and prepare referral pathways to handle GBV and SH cases through Women Protection working groups in the North and GBV Working Group in the South (leads by UNFPA in collaboration with Yemen's Women Unions, UNDP is a member of the women protection and GBV Working groups.
-As part of the GBV and SH plan, UNDP and its partners will agree on procedures and guidelines required to provide support to the GBV and SH survivors including through liaising with relevant agencies/subclusters (e.g. UNICEF, UNFPA) taking into consideration the sensitivity of the context of each case.
+UNDP and its partners are keen o ensure GBV and SH prevention, mitigation measures are well addressed and prepare referral pathways to handle GBV and SH cases through Women Protection working groups in the North and GBV Working Group in the South (leads by UNFPA in collaboration with Yemen's Women

+Unions, UNDP is a member of the women protection and GBV Working groups.
+As part of the GBV and SH plan, UNDP and its partners agreed on procedures and guidelines required to provide support to the GBV and SH survivors including through liaising with relevant agencies/sub-clusters (e.g. UNICEF, UNFPA) taking into consideration the sensitivity of the context of each case.
+Further details are mention in the GBV action plan